Mariko Yashida: What If?

 In the What If story "If Wolverine Had Married Mariko", their marriage is not hindered by Mastermind, and Wolverine becomes head of the Shingen clan.
-However, they soon have to contend with the Yakuza, all united by the Kingpin.
+However, they soon have to contend with the yakuza, all united by the Kingpin.
 Although they appear to prevail with the aid of the Silver Samurai and Sunfire, Mariko is eventually assassinated by the Silver Samurai himself, who had turned traitor, leaving Wolverine to return to the X-Men.

 Wolverine Noir

-Mariko Yashida appears in Wolverine Noir as a businesswoman looking to expand her father's interests into New York City.
+Mariko Yashida appears in Wolverine Noir as a businesswoman looking to expand her father's interests into 1937's New York City and recruits Jim and Dog Logan.

 Wolverine MAX

 Mariko Yashida appears in Wolverine MAX as a member of the Yashida clan during the early 1900s.
 She met and fell in love with Logan, but their relationship ended after he killed her father.
 In the present, Logan is shown in a relationship with a woman named Yami Yashida, until she is killed in a plane crash.
-She is also much older in this continuity having been born in the 1860s but died sometime in the 1910s.
+She is also much older in this continuity having been born in the 1860s, but died sometime in the 1910s.